Mircea9311/News-Robot/README.md

 The output of the robot will be stored in an "output" folder in which all the news images will be stored alongside the "output.xlsx" file with data about the news.
 A file with logs will also be created inside the project's folder.

+/// The .robot file can be ignored, I wanted to create the robot in robotframework at first, the .robot file is missing a dependency therefore might not even be working, further changes will be made in case that creates any issues  ///